SAP/cloud-security-services-integration-library/spring-security/README.md

     }
 }
 ```
+> :bulb: This ``PropertySource`` might be auto-configured soon.
+Please watch the release notes.
 > :bulb: Please note that the auto-configured authentication converter supports ```hasAuthority```-checks for scopes provided with the Xsuaa access token.
 > In case you need to consider authorizations provided via an OIDC token from IAS you need to overwrite the default implementation.